TitoMoi/servihelper/README.md

 [Guide to configure a remote desktop with kamatera](./KAMATERA.md)

+_(If money is not a concern, it's better in terms of complexity to use another online tool instead of configure a server)_

 ## Way to create assignments

 Open Servihelper and open jw library app, split the screen between Servihelper and jw library.

+First, create participants.

-Then on creating the assignment copy the assignment title and put it on the "theme field":
+Then on creating the assignment copy the assignment title from jw library and put it on the "theme field":

 <img src="./pictures/split-screen.png" alt= "create-assignment">